dmitrypol/dmitrypol.github.io/_posts/2018-01-04-elasticsearch-redis.md

 end
 {% endhighlight %}

-Each document looks like this in ElasticSearch:
+Each document looks like this in Elasticsearch:

 {% highlight ruby %}
 {